Creditors hope for broad Greek coalition; fat chance

 | BRUSSELS

-BRUSSELS If Greece's international creditors had a say in Sunday's general election, they would want voters to force a grand coalition of the main political parties to implement the country's tough bailout program.
+BRUSSELS If Greece's international creditors had a say in Sunday's general election, they would want voters to force a grand coalition of the main political parties to implement the country's tough bailout programme.

 But there is little chance of such an outcome, which both main party leaders ruled out in a television debate this week.
 European officials have made such a mess of trying to sway past Greek votes that they have largely given up trying now.